+Table 3 Storage Function

-In our example, these four functions are kept Empty.
+In our example, these four functions were empty.

-The STM32L476G Discovery does not have internal flash memory or SD card reader port, it can communicate with an external SD card reader to read or write files like image below:
+The STM32L476G Discovery does not have internal flash memory or SD card reader port.
+However, it can communicate with an external SD card reader to read or write files.
+An externally connected SD card reader is shown connected in Figure 44.